rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 export default withAuthorization;
 {{< /highlight >}}

 That's it.
 In this section, you have introduced Redux as state management library to manage your session and user state.
 Instead of relying on React's context for the authenticated user object and React's local state for the list of users from the firebase database, you are storing these objects in the Redux store.
-You can find the project with a slight different folder structure in this {{% a_blank "GitHub repository" "https://github.com/rwieruch/react-redux-firebase-authentication" %}}.
+You can find the project with a slightly different folder structure in this {{% a_blank "GitHub repository" "https://github.com/rwieruch/react-redux-firebase-authentication" %}}.

 {{% chapter_header "Authentication in React, Firebase and MobX" "react-firebase-authentication-mobx" %}}

-The section dives into using MobX on top of React and firebase for the state managament.
-Basically you will exchange React’s local state (user management: e.g. list of users on home page) and React’s context (session management: e.g. authenticated user object) with MobX.
+The section dives into using MobX on top of React and firebase for the state management.
+Basically, you will exchange React’s local state (user management: e.g. list of users on home page) and React’s context (session management: e.g. authenticated user object) with MobX.

 Note: None of the Redux changes from the previous section are reflected here, we will start with a clean plate from one section before where we didn't use Redux but only plain React.

 This section is divided into two parts.
 The first part will setup MobX and all the necessary parts for it.
-You will implement the state layer seprataely from the view layer.
-The second part exchanges the current state layer (local state for users, context for authenticated user) with the MobX state layer.
+You will implement the state layer separately from the view layer.
+The second part exchanges the current state layer (local state for users, the context for an authenticated user) with the MobX state layer.
 It is the part where the new state layer is connected to the view layer.

 Let’s start with MobX in React and Firebase for the authentication in your application.
 First of all, you should follow this [short guide to enable decorators in create-react-app](https://www.robinwieruch.de/create-react-app-mobx-decorators/).
-You can also take the path of not using decators, to avoid the eject process, but this tutorial only reflects the usage **with decorators**.
+You can also take the path of not using decorators, to avoid the eject process, but this tutorial only reflects the usage **with decorators**.

 You should have installed {{% a_blank "mobx" "https://mobx.js.org/" %}} and {{% a_blank "mobx-react" "https://github.com/mobxjs/mobx-react" %}} by now.
 Furthermore, you will have to install recompose on the command line to compose more than one higher order component on a component.
-You will enhance your component not only once, but multiple times by using the composing functinality of recompose.
+You will enhance your component not only once, but multiple times by using the composing functionality of recompose.

 {{< highlight javascript >}}
 npm install recompose